As a youth work charity we are very keen to continue supporting our young people as best we can during this time of upheaval and change.

 KICK Roots – St Ives Youth Club

 KICK is a charity and operates on a not-for profit basis.
-We rely on funding from a variety of sources, including large organisations like Children in Need, individual sponsors and businesses.
+We rely on funding from a variety of sources, including large organisations, individual sponsors and businesses.

 Please help us to continue our work by giving whatever you can!